art3xias23/kube_kluster/README.md

  - Such a pod is the Main Api.

 There is a second kubernetes service of type ClusterIP which routes traffic to all pods with label app: api2.
-- Such a por is api2.
+- Such a pod is api2.

 Main api also has the ability to fire up the console app.
 Get the standard output and return it from the api.